stoplightio/studio/docs/Documentation/01-getting-started.md

 # Documentation Quickstart Guide

 Want to publish documentation?
 This quick start guide will provide you with the necessary steps to use Studio Desktop to quickly get you from API Specification to ready-to-publish API Documentation.

 ## 1. Open Studio Desktop

-The opening page of Stoplight Studio contains three options:
+The Studio Desktop start page contains three options:

 * New Local Project
 * Open Git Project